Topic

 Tremendous value is placed in fostering meaningful collaborations and research partnerships.
 Research is strengthened through relationships and engagement with communities, not-for-profits, government entities, the private sector, and academic researchers, local and global.
 Mutually beneficial research relationships outline the division of responsibilities related to data actions and ownership.

-Confidential data are those which have the potential to cause harm due to unintended access or release.
-This can include data that may have geopolitical or economic implications or that may compromise research endeavours if released prior to publication.
+Sensitive research data, including data pertaining to ‘Sensitive Technology Research Areas’ (Annex A of National Security Guidelines for Research Partnerships) and Confidential data are those which have the potential to cause harm due to unintended access or release.
+These can include data that may have ethical or moral considerations, legal or contractual obligations, geopolitical or economic implications or that may compromise research endeavours if released prior to publication.
 The protection of research includes assessing the level of risk associated with data in order to make appropriate data management decisions and to secure the data from unauthorized access and modification.

-Sensitive data, including information about individuals, communities, and groups, are subject to specific ethical, legal, and contractual obligations.
+Human data, including information about individuals, communities, and groups, may be sensitive and/or confidential and may therefore be subject to specific ethical, legal, and contractual obligations.
 Research conducted must be aligned with the Tri-Council Responsible Conduct of Research (RCR) and the Policy Statement on Ethical Conduct for Research Involving Human (TCPS 2) including core principles of respect for persons, concern for welfare, and justice.
 There must be adequate levels of infrastructure, security, and guidance in place to assist in mitigating any risk of harm and ensure the ethical treatment of data.

 Integrate Excellence in all Disciplinary Approaches